thosgood/this-weeks-finds/markdown/101-151/week106.md

 5) Stephen L. Adler, Quaternionic Quantum Mechanics and Quantum Fields, Oxford U. Press, Oxford, 1995.

-If our Hilbert space is the complex Hilbert space C^n^, its group of symmetries is usually thought of as U(n) - the group of n×n unitary matrices.
+If our Hilbert space is the complex Hilbert space C^n, its group of symmetries is usually thought of as U(n) - the group of n×n unitary matrices.
 This group also acts as symmetries on the Jordan algebra of self-adjoint n×n complex matrices, and also on the space CP^n-1^.

-Similarly, if we start with R^n^, we get the group of orthogonal n×n matrices O(n), which acts on the Jordan algebra of real self-adjoint n×n matrices and on RP^n-1^.
+Similarly, if we start with R^n, we get the group of orthogonal n×n matrices O(n), which acts on the Jordan algebra of real self-adjoint n×n matrices and on RP^n-1^.

-Likewise, if we start with H^n^, we get the group Sp(n), which acts on the Jordan algebra of quaternionic self-adjoint n×n matrices and on HP^n-1^.
+Likewise, if we start with H^n, we get the group Sp(n), which acts on the Jordan algebra of quaternionic self-adjoint n×n matrices and on HP^n-1^.